-One of the remaining art cinemas of Budapest is also a wonderful piece of architecture.
+One of the few remaining art cinemas of Budapest is also a wonderful piece of architecture.
 If you like Art Nouveau with a strong Moorish influence, you can’t miss seeing this building.
-The films are screened in original language here, so just buy a ticket and enjoy watching movies in one of the most beautiful movie theaters of the world!
+The films are screened in their original language here, so just buy a ticket and enjoy watching movies in one of the most beautiful movie theaters in the world!

 Peruse Kiscelli Museum